-Standard 7 Ongoing education and train ing Personnel are equipped with knowledge, skills and awareness to keep children safe through information, ongoing education and training effectiv on 7.1 - Personnel are train vely implement the entity' ocedures. ned and supported to s child safeguarding policies Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 7.1.1 personnel on its Child Safe opportunities to educate/train guarding Policy and procedures n and refresher safeguarding se years). ✓ 7.1.2 The entity's induction and must as a minimum cover: Code of Conduct.
-Safeguarding risk manage Child Safeguarding Police Complaints Handling PoleReporting obligations; as y and procedures. icy and procedures. ✓ 7.1.3 ' ' f participation to ensure all n and refresher safeguarding √ 7.1.4 · rsonnel who have specific child es, such as those appointed to √ the role of safeguarding co-ordinator and those appointed to the Safeguarding Committee, receive ongoing support and professional development relevant to their role.
+Standard 7 Ongoing education and Ongoing education and train ning Personnel are equipped with knowledge, skills and awareness to keep children safe through information, ongoing education and training Criterion 7.1 - Personnel are trained and supported to effectively implement the entity's child safeguarding policies and procedures.
+Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 7.1.1 personnel on its Child Safe opportunities to educate/train guarding Policy and procedures n and refresher safeguarding se years). ✓ 7.1.2 The entity's induction and must as a minimum cover: Code of Conduct.
+Safeguarding risk manage Child Safeguarding Police Complaints Handling PoleReporting obligations; and y and procedures. icy and procedures. ✓ 7.1.3 1 f participation to ensure all n and refresher safeguarding √ 7.1.4 rsonnel who have specific child es, such as those appointed to √ the role of safeguarding co-ordinator and those appointed to the Safeguarding Committee, receive ongoing support and professional development relevant to their role.